jakuta-tech/forbidden/README.md

 # Forbidden

 Bypass 4xx HTTP response status codes and more.
-Based on `PycURL`.

 Script uses multithreading and is based on brute forcing, so it might have some false positive results.
 Script has colored output.